Skip to main content

 Can Replit be used for production applications?

 Yes, but with limitations.
 Replit can host production apps, but free/lower tiers have performance constraints (frequent restarts, limited compute).
-Production apps typically require Pro ($20/month) or higher plans.
+Production apps typically require the Core ($25/month) or Pro ($100/month) plan.
 You're also responsible for database configuration, authentication, monitoring, security, and ongoing maintenance.
-For production business apps, evaluate whether cloud IDE hosting is more cost-effective than dedicated platforms or Taskade Genesis ($20/month unlimited apps).
+Agent 3's autonomous capabilities help with initial development but credit consumption can add up for complex projects.
+For production business apps, evaluate whether cloud IDE hosting is more cost-effective than dedicated platforms or Taskade Genesis (from $6/month for unlimited apps).

 What is Replit Ghostwriter AI?